Pierre Bernac: Early years

-Bertin in Paris on 12 January 1899, and started his working career in his father's brokerage house.
+Born Pierre Bertin in Paris on 12 January 1899, he started his working career in his father's brokerage house.
 He later changed his surname to Bernac to avoid confusion with the actor Pierre Bertin.
 He began taking singing lessons at the age of 18, and was first taught by the composer André Caplet.
 He was later coached by Yvonne Gouverné, who accompanied him at his first recital, in Paris, in 1925.
 He studied German lieder with Reinhold von Warlich in Salzburg, but it was as an interpreter of French mélodie that he became best known.

 Bernac's name came to be closely linked with that of the composer and pianist Francis Poulenc.
 They gave the first performance of Poulenc's Chansons gaillardes in 1926, but it was another eight years before they worked together again.
 In 1933 Bernac made the first of only two excursions into opera, as Pelléas in Pélleas et Mélisande at the Théâtre des Champs-Elysées.
 His only other operatic appearance was in the same role in Geneva, conducted by Ernest Ansermet in 1936.

 In 1934 Bernac, visiting the Salzburg Festival, was asked at short notice to give a Debussy recital.
 Having no accompanist and knowing that Poulenc was in Salzburg, Bernac sent him a three-line note: "I have been asked to sing some Debussy in three days' time.
 Would you agree to accompany me?
 Handsome fee, give me your reply quickly".
 Poulenc agreed, and they found their musical rapport so great that they decided to form a musical partnership.